sciZer0/7/v/README.md

 Importantly, each blockchain existing in 2023 is fundamentally unable to solve the fundamental problems.

-All the fundamental problems of the blockchain industry can be solved only by extremely-decentralized and extremely-democratic blockchains, one of which, for example, the Vote blockchain is.
+All the fundamental problems of the blockchain industry can be solved only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Vote blockchain is.

 It is just a matter of time that some initiative group of people will create a blockchain of that sort.